-We have a separate Online Safety Policy which sets out the acceptable use of mobile technologies by pupils whilst onsite.
+Our Online Safety Policy sets out the acceptable use of mobile technologies by pupils whilst onsite.
 This includes sanctions which will be applied when these boundaries are not adhered to.

 Visitors to our school are respectfully requested to turn all mobile devices off unless permitted by the Headteacher.